On the morning of May 23, 2015, on a highway in Scott County, Kentucky, two cars kissed and then pitched off the road.

 “Everyone loves him,” said Hassen Ismail.
 He added that Abdallah’s mother, who was still living in a refugee camp in Chad, was heartsick and scared.

-I drove to Baltimore one day, shooting down I-95, and for a moment screamed hard enough to rake open the flesh of my throat.
+I drove to Baltimore one day, shooting down I-95, and for a moment screamed so hard I thought my voice might rake open the flesh of my throat.
 When I arrived, I sat on Abbas Yahya’s couch, helping him with his own letter.
 “All the Darfurians in Baltimore have been impacted by the accident because we miss Mohamed,” Yahya dictated.
 “It feels like all of us had an accident.”

 I admitted to Yahya that I’d cried during a recent call with Abdallah.
 He looked at me aghast—appalled by the breach in my professional veneer.
 I felt viciously bored with myself.
 When I got back home, I tore through my closet, packing for Kentucky.
 I had googled “what to wear as a character witness” and scoured my wardrobe for warm, feminine clothing.
 Nothing black.
 Nothing too coastal elite.